 You may be wondering why I have removed certain statements concerning LifeVantage from this website.
-As you may know, LifeVantage sued me to force me to remove certain statements from my website.
+As you may know, LifeVantage sued me to remove certain statements from my website.
 I defended against the lawsuit by filing what is known as an anti-SLAPP motion, which, if it had been successful, would have caused the case to be dismissed at the outset.
 However, the California Superior Court for San Mateo County ruled against my motion.
-I appealed, but the First District Court of Appeal recently upheld the trial court.
-More information concerning the case is available at this court website.
-(LifeVantage Corporation v.
+I appealed, but the First District Court of Appeal upheld the trial court (LifeVantage Corporation v.
 MacFarland, No. A141057 in the Court of Appeal, CIV 521137 in the Superior Court).

 I asserted in my motion that the LifeVantage defamation suit was without merit, and I advanced that position in good faith.
 I disagree with the decisions of the Superior Court and Court of Appeal that declined to throw the entire lawsuit out at the outset.